thenewvu/minimal-ubuntu-setup/README.md

 So ... what's the point ?

-The point is Vim was not borned to achieve that goal (becomes a Python IDE).
+The point is Vim was not made to achieve that goal (becomes a Python IDE).
 What you did just forces it to be.
-Try `PyCharm CE`, it was borned to become a powerful Python IDE, and that's what you need.
+Try `PyCharm CE`, it was made to become a powerful Python IDE, and that's what you need.

 So ... what's the better solution ?

-Don't force one thing do more than one job, if you want more, create or find a new thing which should be borned to do that job.
+Don't force one thing do more than one job, if you want more, create or find a new thing which should be made to do that job.

 ## What does it bring to you ?